jfogarty/bash-utility-commands/README.md

 Usage: . toDir [options] [dir]
 Go to a recently used directory.

+-l             list the current memofile.
 -q             quiet output - only errors displayed.
 -v             verbose output during command execution.

 Each time you use 'toDir', the current directory is put at the top of a list of available directories.
 The 'dir' you specify is looked up in the list and chdir to that directory is issued.
+You can also use any valid relative directory name.
+Use .. or ... or  .... to pop to previous directories.

 NOTE you must source command with the prefixed '. ' or source: